Vanessaroli/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolutr pat name of the current working directory
+pwd : Write a script that prints the absolute path name of te current working directory.